barneh/BB200/README.md

 # BB200
-Python code for a BitCoin and Blockchain course I'm reading 2018.
+Python code for a BitCoin and Blockchain course I'm reading remote from Högskolan i Väst, Trollhättan 2018.